-It was weird at first, but remote working became the norm.
 What is different for Giftpack is that we started as a fully remote company and began to build the culture of remote working since our establishment.
-Before diving into a complete framework of how Giftpack practices remote working, let’s talk about what were the factors that impacted our founders to make the decision on having this kind of working mode and culture.

-Our founder, as well as CEO, Archer Chiang, have a strong background related to engineering, and product design.
-The biggest problem for a person to play the same roles at the same time building up the company is:
+I personally have a strong background related to engineering, and product design.
+The biggest challenge for an individual to wear different hats and starting a company at the same time is distraction.

-According to a piece of interesting research conducted by Google, most of the professionals would need another 23 minutes on average to re-concentrate on work after being interrupted by other things around them.
-It is even more so for engineers and product designers.
+According to a research done by Gloria Mark, who studies digital distraction at the University of California, Irvine, most of the professionals would need 23 minutes on average to re-concentrate on work after being interrupted.
+From my personal experience, it's even more impactful for engineers and product designers.

-Additionally, more often than not, most designers and engineers have the highest productivity after midnight.
-That is the time when they have undefeatable efficiency and unstoppable inspiration.
+More often than not, many designers and engineers have the highest productivity after midnight, me included.
+That is the time when we have undefeatable efficiency and unstoppable inspiration.

-The biggest take away on this is that it might not be the midnight that everyone is the most active or productive, but there must be a sort of interval that the individual can utilize, which cannot be interrupted at all.
-Otherwise, we can’t really push ourselves to the extreme and have 120% productivity.
-With 9 years of remote working experience, Archer can totally speak for this.
+The biggest take away on this isn't that midnight is when everyone is the most productive, but that there must be a sort of interval that the individual can utilize, which cannot be interrupted at all.
+Otherwise, we can’t really push ourselves to the extreme and maximize output.

-Having said that, at the early establishment of Giftpack, we have been an extremely technical and operational-oriented company, and the framework of remote working is perfect for such an environment.
+Having said that, at the early stage of Giftpack, I've tried to start a company that is extremely technical and operational-oriented.
+The framework of remote working is perfect for such an environment.